hn/reolink-camera/README.md

 - 209_18093004 and probably many older versions for which no download link is known

+## Wishlist / Help

+- If you find time to reverse engineer the `rtsp` application and figure out how the video stream is internally sourced from the eCos-RTOS, please let me know.
+One final goal would be to re-implement the `rtsp` application with an up to date live555 library.

+- If you have access to the `NA51023` board support package (BSP) with `IPCAM` support, please let me know.
+The file is probably named `NA51023_BSP_20180223_IPCAM_V1.0.01.tar.bz2` or the like.

 ## Misc

 - Reolink is a brand name of the chinese company